zhullyb/monyhar/monyhar/docs/user_handle_mapping.md

-For Chromium contributors that have different nicks on other domains.
+For Monyhar contributors that have different nicks on other domains.

 | **@monyhar.org** | **IRC nick(s)** | **@google.com** |
 |:------------------|:----------------|:----------------|